Content-Language" content="en-us">

 Rococo Revival S and C shapes with vines and foliage decorate the pierced ends

-gallery567.jpg (64908 bytes)a delicate metal stand in imitation bamboo holding a basket filled with a thimble, thread, lace, ribbon, etc., which came with the item -- perhaps added by a parent not too concerned with scale; the lid is lined with pleated pale blue silk and hinged by a tied ribbon; stars and geometric bars form an attractive design, 1½ inches in diameter
+delicate metal stands in imitation bamboo holding a basket filled with a thimble, thread, lace, ribbon, etc., found with the item -- perhaps added by a parent not too concerned with scale; the lid is lined with pleated pale blue silk and hinged by a tied ribbon; stars and geometric bars form an attractive design, 1½ inches in diameter; one stand's base has tripod legs and the other has four paired straight legs with a shelf near the floor; c1910 above right undated trade

-right compare with a real "work basket on stand" woven from white straw with cover, 12 inch diameter, about 30 inches high, illustrated in the Nerlich catalogue, Toronto, Canada, 1908-09
+right compare with a real "work basket on stand" woven from white straw with cover, 12 inch diameter, about 30 inches high, illustrated in the Nerlich catalogue, Toronto, Canada, 1908-09; also one with 4 legs and bottom shelf left

 wooden sewing table with drawer divided to hold supplies, 2¾ inches high, likely German